qasim-at-tci/docs-site-test/content/en/docs/developerportal/deploy/private-cloud/private-cloud-monitor.md

 #### 3.2.2 Enable Scraping in Standalone Mode

-{{% alert type="warning" %}}Do not use this approach in Connected mode - any annotations you set this way will be overridden by annotations set in the Private Cloud section of the Developer Portal.{{% /alert %}}
+{{% alert color="warning" %}}Do not use this approach in Connected mode - any annotations you set this way will be overridden by annotations set in the Private Cloud section of the Developer Portal.{{% /alert %}}

 Open an environment's `MendixApp` CR [for editing](private-cloud-operator#edit-cr) and add the following pod annotations: